-- (1) A motion that has been superseded, or withdrawn by leave of the Parliament, may be moved again during the same Session. - (2) A notice of motion which has been withdrawn or moved and negatived cannot be again given or moved in the same substance at the same meeting at which it was withdrawn or moved and negatived.
+A motion that has been superseded, or withdrawn by leave of the Parliament, may be moved again during the same Session.

-161. QUESTION PUT.
+161. Question put.

 As soon as the debate upon a question has been concluded, the Speaker shall put the question to the Parliament.